-St rengths Cł nallenges - Natural areas - Forested areas, watercourses,ocean shoreline and foreshore; Broomhill hikingarea and Sea to Sea Regional Park are majorenvironmental assetsCommunity support - Citizens assist with - Ecosystem enough to unprotecte too many t not replace • stewardship Education - Schools are using parks for outdoor education • Corridors some wildl developme • Street trees - District requires developers to plant street trees; have irrigation in some boulevards to support street trees • Threats - species in disturbing Throup Str • Informatic areas may • Land prote Nation and - Street tree new develo responsible no irrigatio n protection - Parks alone are not large protect ecosystems; there are many ed natural areas and old growth trees in Sooke; rees in developments are being removed and ed n - OCP mapping of environmentally sensitive not be comprehensive ection - Broomhill is owned by the T'Sou-Ke l other private land owners es - trees planted in boulevards adjacent to opments are not thriving and the District is e for maintaining them; some boulevards have n which affects survival rates
+St rengths Ch allenges • Natural areas - Forested areas, watercourses, ocean shoreline and foreshore; Broomhill hiking area and Sea to Sea Regional Park are major environmental assets Community support - Citizens assist with stewardship Education - Schools are using parks for outdoor education • Ecosystem enough to provide the provided too many tree not replaced Corridors - some wildlife developmen • Street trees - District requires developers to plant street trees; have irrigation in some boulevards to support street trees Environmental education - Charters River Salmon Interpretive Centre runs an interpretive centre with a demonstration hatchery • Threats - C species in pa disturbing bi Throup Streat Information areas may no • Land protect owners and negotiations T'Sou-Ke Na Street trees new develop responsible no irrigation protection - Parks alone are not large protect ecosystems; there are many d natural areas and old growth trees in Sooke; rees in developments are being removed and n - OCP mapping of environmentally sensitive not be comprehensive ection - Broomhill is owned by private land the Crown; the Crown lands are under treaty is and are destined to become part of the lation lands es - trees planted in boulevards adjacent to opments are not thriving and the District is for maintaining them; some boulevards have which affects survival rates

-- Minimal connection from rainforest to sea; ife corridors are getting disrupted by new ents
+• Minimal connection from rainforest to sea: fe corridors are getting disrupted by new nts

-Climate change and sea level rise; invasive parks and other natural areas; dogs are birds during nesting season on Whiffin Spit; eam is at risk and salmon-bearing
+Climate change and sea level rise; invasive barks and other natural areas; dogs are birds during nesting season on Whiffin Spit; eam is at risk and salmon-bearing

-- 8.1 Encourage and support more extensive mapping of environmental resources, especially in future development areas. - 8.2 For any new developments and redevelopment along riparian areas or in other environmentally sensitive areas, require the protection of sufficient land needed to maintain the environmental resources and an adjacent public trail (see recommendation 5.3). - 8.3 Highlight the natural processes and values of rainwater management facilities in parks and look for new opportunities to integrate rainwater management in parks and trails beyond the stormwater management facilities provided by developers. - 8.4 Encourage and support stewardship efforts to remove invasive species. - 8.5 Partner with local schools on environmental education initiatives. - 8.6 Establish a Tree Protection Bylaw that requires the protection of significant trees and trees in environmentally sensitive areas, and replacement trees for new developments and projects. - 8.7 Prepare an Urban Forest Strategy that evaluates the existing tree canopy in the urban area and establishes a target and measures to improve the tree canopy. - 8.8 Update Bylaw No. 404 Subdivision and Development Standards Bylaw, 2014, to include standards for tree planting and maintenance. - 8.9 Encourage developers to build stormwater ponds that have environmental, visual, and social values.
+- 8.1 Encourage and support more extensive mapping of environmental resources, especially in future development areas. - 8.2 For any new developments and redevelopment along riparian areas or in other environmentally sensitive areas, require the protection of sufficient land needed to maintain the environmental resources and an adjacent public trail (see recommendation 5.3). - 8.3 Highlight the natural processes and values of rainwater management facilities in parks and look for new opportunities to integrate rainwater management in parks and trails beyond the stormwater management facilities provided by developers. - 8.4 Encourage and support stewardship efforts, including removal of invasive species. - 8.5 Partner with local schools on environmental education initiatives. - 8.6 Establish a Tree Protection Bylaw that requires the protection of significant trees and trees in environmentally sensitive areas, and replacement trees for new developments and projects. - 8.7 Prepare an Urban Forest Strategy that evaluates the existing tree canopy in the urban area and establishes a target and measures to improve the tree canopy. - 8.8 Update Bylaw No. 404 Subdivision and Development Standards Bylaw, 2014, to include standards for tree planting and maintenance. - 8.9 Encourage developers to build stormwater ponds that have environmental, visual, and social values.